-Has midterm planning got you – or your students – stressed?
-Let us help!
-Stay strong with tips to help you prepare for midterms, encourage your students to study, prevent cheating and more!
+Has the middle of semester burnout got you – or your students – stressed?
+Whether you’re preparing for mid terms, your first exam or mid-semester progress checks, we can help!
+Stay strong with tips to help you prepare for midterms, encourage your students to study and more!

 Keep reading for tips to help you prepare for midterms with WebAssign